base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-remix.md

 ## Plugins

-Most of the features in Remix are plugins and the ones you'll use the most are active by default.
+Most of the features in Remix are plugins, and the ones you'll use the most are active by default.
 You can view and manage plugins by clicking the plug button in the lower-left corner, right above the settings gear.
 You can turn them off and on by clicking activate/deactivate, and some, such as the _Debug_ plugin will be automatically activated through other parts of the editor.

 ### Solidity Compiler